 Suitable offcuts of leather are manually selected.

-The products are lighter, have outstanding strength, retain the traditional appearance, and feels like genuine leather.
+The company claims that their products are lighter, have outstanding strength, retain the traditional appearance, and feels like genuine leather.
 Recyc LeatherTM is certified by Control Union and all its products are subject to rigorous SGS certification and contain no harmful substances.

 Customers can contact the company through their website for the leather sample book and the details of the products.